Ondansetron: 7 things you should know

 - Consider taking laxatives at the same time as ondansetron to prevent or relieve constipation.

 - When taking orally disintegrating ondansetron tablets, peel back the foil (do not attempt to push the tablet through the foil).
 Allow the tablet to dissolve in your mouth without chewing.

-- When taking the oral soluble strip film, use dry hands to remove the strip and place on your tongue.
+- When taking the oral soluble strip film, use dry hands to remove the strip and place it on your tongue.
 Leave to dissolve without chewing.
 Swallow several times after the strip dissolves.
 A glass of water may help with dissolution.

 - When taking ondansetron oral solution, measure the correct dosage with the dosing syringe provided.

 - Report any other unusual side effects to your doctor.

 - If ondansetron makes you dizzy or drowsy, do not drive or operate machinery while you are affected and avoid alcohol.

 6. Response and effectiveness